liferay/liferay-docs/develop/tutorials/articles/340-osgi-basics-for-liferay-development/03-adding-third-party-libraries-to-a-module.markdown

     apply plugin: "com.liferay.plugin"

-If you use Gradle without the `com.liferay.plugin` plugin, you'll have to [embed the third party libraries wholesale](#embedding-libraries-using-gradle).
+If you use Gradle without the `com.liferay.plugin` plugin, you must [embed the third party libraries wholesale](#embedding-libraries-using-gradle).

 $$$